-The following table identifies certain transactions associated with the fair value of Master Trust's Level 3 assets for the year ended December 31, 2022 (in thousands):
+The following table identifies certain transactions associated with the fair value of Master Trust's Level 3 assets for the year ended December 31, 2023 (in thousands):

-Pu rchases Fransfers into Level 3
+Pu rchases Transfers into Level 3 ansfers out of Level 3

-Corporate debt securities \$ 303,291 \$ 71
+Corporate debt securities \$ 159,341 \$ 4,307 \$

-Common and preferred stocks 90,241 17,113
+Common and preferred stocks 11,385 275 (486)

-Other investments (b) 1,615,174 23,294
+Other investments (b) 15,374 4,256 (5,002)

-Total \$ 2,008,706 \$ 40,478
+Total \$ 186,100 \$ 8,838 \$ (5,488)

-- (a) Includes U.S. Government-sponsored enterprise securities. - (b) Includes collateralized mortgage obligations, municipals, asset-backed securities, inflation index linked bonds, foreign government securities, swaps, repurchase agreements, private debt and Group Annuity Contracts (GACs).
-The GACs balance were \$1.13 billion and \$1.5 billion, respectively as of December 31, 2022 and 2021.
+(a) Includes U.S. Government-sponsored enterprise securities.

+(b) Includes collateralized mortgage obligations, municipals, asset-backed securities, inflation index linked bonds, foreign government securities, swaps, repurchase agreements, private debt and GACs.
+The GACs balance were \$1.1 billion and \$1.1 billion, respectively as of December 31, 2023 and 2022.

-- (c) Includes unsettled trades, other receivables/payables, market values on foreign currency, items relating to derivatives and other cash positions on futures. - (d) Certain investments that are valued using the NAV per share (or its equivalent) as a practical expedient have not been classified in the fair value hierarchy and are included below the table to permit reconciliation of the fair value hierarchy to the aggregate post-retirement benefit plan assets. - (e) Includes 103-12 investment entities.
+- (c) Includes unsettled trades, other receivables/payables, market values on foreign currency, items relating to derivatives and other cash positions on futures. - (d) Certain investments that are valued using the NAV per share (or its equivalent) as a practical expedient have not been classified in the fair value hierarchy and are included below the table to permit reconciliation of the fair value hierarchy to the aggregate post-retirement benefit plan assets. - (e) In 2023, management reevaluated certain short-term investments and based on the identified inputs to measure the investments' fair value they have been reclassified to level 2.
+Therefore, the 2022 short-term investments have been reclassified as level 2.
+This does not impact the 2022 financial statements reporting of the total plan assets, only the presentation of the components of total Master Trust assets as shown in the table above. - (f) Includes 103-12 investment entities.

 Certain assets that were previously classified outside of the leveling table were transferred into Level 3 as a result of management's current year assessment of the inputs used to determine fair value.
 Transfers out of Level 3 include assets that were transferred into Level 2 at the end of the year as a result of changes in the inputs used to determine fair value.
 The Master Trust recognizes transfers between levels of the fair value hierarchy as of the date of the change in circumstances that causes the transfer.
-Management is unaware of measurement uncertainty within Level 3 fair value measurements as of December 31, 2022.
+Management is unaware of measurement uncertainty within Level 3 fair value measurements as of December 31, 2023.